aganzha/stage/README.md

 ```sh
 flatpak run io.github.aganzha.Stage
 ```
-To perform commit changes, it need "to stage" `Unstagd changes` either all of them or separate files/hunks.
+To create commit, it need "to stage" `Unstagd changes` either all of them or separate files/hunks.
+> [!NOTE]
+> You can use either buttons in headerbar or press `command keys` on your keyboard which will apply to line highlighted by cursor

 ![Screenshot from 2024-10-24 23-58-38](https://github.com/user-attachments/assets/aae0b833-6979-4644-8f4c-83f4eda739c1)

 > [!NOTE]